-Effective as of February 17, 2023, ManpowerGroup entered into new severance agreements with all of the NEOs, replacing their prior severance agreements.
-The new severance agreements contain terms substantially similar to each NEO's prior severance agreements and were entered into primarily to provide a common expiration date for all NEOs.
-All of the new severance agreements entered into with the NEOs are set to expire on the first to occur of (1) the date two years after the occurrence of a change of control of ManpowerGroup or (2) February 28, 2026 if no such change of control occurs before February 28, 2026.
+Effective as of February 17, 2023, ManpowerGroup entered into severance agreements with all of the NEOs, replacing their prior severance agreements.
+The 2023 severance agreements contained terms substantially similar to each NEO's prior severance agreements and were entered into primarily to provide a common expiration date for all NEOs.
+All of the severance agreements entered into with the NEOs were set to expire on the first to occur of (1) the date two years after the occurrence of a change of control of ManpowerGroup or (2) February 28, 2026 if no such change of control occurs before February 28, 2026.